Academic Operational Policies

 - Target enrolments

-- Loyalist College’s approved programs of study will sustain currency while remaining compliant with the requirements of the Ministry of Advanced Education and Skills Development’s (MAESD) Binding Policy Directive as well as all other applicable Ministry requirements, including those prescribed by Ontario College Quality Assurance Services (OCQAS), related to the delivery and funding of programs.
+- Loyalist College’s approved programs of study will sustain currency while remaining compliant with the requirements of the Ministry of Training, Colleges, and Universities’ (MTCU) Binding Policy Directive as well as all other applicable Ministry requirements, including those prescribed by Ontario College Quality Assurance Services (OCQAS), related to the delivery and funding of programs.

 - Advise students on course registrations and graduation requirements;